johnxie/hackathon-sponsorship/README.md

  ### :moneybag: Money

  Need some money for your hackathon?
-Try these companies.
+Try these kind companies.

  |    | Sponsor                                                                                                           | Description                                                   |
  |----|-------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|